tinacms/tina.io/content/docs/schema.md

 ## Summary

 - Your content is modeled in the `.tina/schema.{ts,js,tsx}` of your repo
-- Your content model contains an array "collections".
+- Your content model contains an array of "collections".
 A "collection" maps a content type to a directory in your repo.
 - A "collection" contains multiple fields, which can be of multiple scalar or non-scalar data types.